I'm interested in pet fish, and I enjoy offering advice to aspiring fish owners.

 Is Your Fish Lying on Its Side but Not Dead?

-Ever found your pet goldfish floating listlessly at the top of the tank on its side?
-Most people who make this discovery assume that little goldie has passed on to the other side and immediately scoop him or her from the tank and toss them in the toilet for a traditional goldfish funeral.
+Have you ever found your pet goldfish floating listlessly at the top of the tank on its side?
+Most people who make this discovery assume that little goldie has passed on to the other side and immediately scoop them from the tank and toss them in the toilet for a traditional goldfish funeral.

-There are plenty of warnings about over feeding fish, but many people are unaware of just how easy it is to over feed.
-The danger of over feeding is that it can lead to constipation, which can in turn lead to problems with the fish's swim bladder.
+There are plenty of warnings about overfeeding fish, but many people are unaware of just how easy it is to overfeed.
+The danger of overfeeding is that it can lead to constipation, which can, in turn, lead to problems with the fish's swim bladder.

 The swim bladder is an organ that is flexible and filled with gas.
 Fish use this organ to maintain their buoyancy in the water.
-The gas expands in lighter pressures, helping the fish to rise, and is compressed when the fish dives, which helps it descend into deeper waters.
+The gas expands at lighter pressures, helping the fish to rise, and is compressed when the fish dives, which helps it descend into deeper waters.